LiviaRec/LiviaRec/README.md

 ## About me 👁

-💻 I am a Computer Science and Engineering Student
+💻 I am a Computer Science and Engineering Student.
 🔮 I love learning new technologies.

-🧙🏻‍♀️ Currently working on something cool.
+🌱 I’m currently learning Data Structures, Web, and UE5 🧙🏻‍♀️ Currently working on something cool.

-🌱 I’m currently learning

 <!--
 @This is my personal site